spdx/spdx-spec/docs/serializations.md

 For deserialization purposes, follow this process:

-- For every string that is an ID (that includes values of the keys "spdxId" and "@id", as well as all strings where you would expect objects according to the SPDX-3 model), split that string at the first colon into "prefix:suffix".
+- For every string that is an ID (that includes values of the keys "spdxId" and "@id", as well as all strings where you would expect objects according to the SPDX 3 model), split that string at the first colon into "prefix:suffix".
 - If the suffix does not start with "//" and the prefix is a key in the namespace map, replace "prefix:" with the value found under that key in the namespace map.